Home » Metabolism » Metabolic Health » Hormonal Health

 Progesterone plays a critical role in the second half of the menstrual cycle where it prepares the uterus lining to nourish the fertilized egg should conception have occurred successfully.
 In the event that there is no implantation, both estrogen and progesterone levels decline and the uterus lining disintegrates, resulting in menstruation.
 This monthly shedding of the uterus lining is thought to play a role in reducing the risk of uterine cancer.
 When pregnancy occurs, the placenta produces progesterone and throughout the pregnancy, the progesterone levels remain high.

-During pregnancy, progesterone facilitates the growth of -producing glands.
+During pregnancy, progesterone facilitates the growth of milk-producing glands.
 It is quite often used in birth control pills to suppress ovulation or thicken cervical mucus, causing it to be unwelcome to the sperm and restricting entry to the uterus.

 Besides primarily reproductive functions, progesterone plays a key role in facilitating the growth of new bones and warding off osteoporosis.
 It is a basic component in the composition of many of the other hormones in a woman’s body.
 Progesterone works to combat stress.
 When stress afflicts us, during which process the adrenaline glands release cortisol, the body summons progesterone and directs it to combat cortisol.
 Should too much progesterone get diverted in the process, there will be too little left available which is required for a woman’s healthy sexual desire and this is translated to low interest in sex when under stress.